Content Algebras Over Commutative Rings With Zero-Divisors: Rings and modules having few zero-divisors

 \begin{definition} An $R$-module $M$ has \textit{very few zero-divisors}, if $Z_R(M)$ is a finite union of prime ideals in $\Ass_R(M)$. \end{definition}

 \begin{remark} \textit{Examples of modules having very few zero-divisors}.
 If $R$ is a Noetherian ring and $M$ is an $R$-module such that $\Ass_R(M)$ is finite, then obviously $M$ has very few zero-divisors.
-For example $\Ass_R(M)$ is finite if $M$ is a finitely generated $R$-module [K, p.
-55].
-Also if $R$ is a Noetherian quasi-local ring and $M$ is a balanced big Cohen-Macaulay $R$-module, then $\Ass_R(M)$ is finite [BH, Proposition 8.5.5, p.
-344]. \end{remark}
+For example $\Ass_R(M)$ is finite if $M$ is a finitely generated $R$-module \cite[p.
+55]{K}.
+Also if $R$ is a Noetherian quasi-local ring and $M$ is a balanced big Cohen-Macaulay $R$-module, then $\Ass_R(M)$ is finite \cite[Proposition 8.5.5, p.
+344]{BH}. \end{remark}

 \begin{theorem} Let $R$-module $M$ have very few zero-divisors.
-If $S$ is a commutative, cancellative, torsion-free monoid then the $R[S]$-module $M[S]$ has very few zero-divisors too. \end{theorem}
+If $S$ is a commutative, cancellative, torsion-free monoid then the $R[S]$-module $M[S]$ has very few zero-divisors also. \end{theorem}

-\begin{proof} The proof is similar to the proof of Theorem 20. \end{proof}
+\begin{proof} The proof is similar to the proof of Theorem \ref{vfzd}. \end{proof}